mariolinguito/codingadventures/content/blog/google-has-its-cemetery-i-have-my-one-end-of-life-of-some-projects/index.md

 I'm an avid reader, I should admit it; especially for thrillers and Agatha Cristie's books.
 In the past more, but today (with the work and other things) I can have only some hours a week to dedicate to the reading.

-So, I challenge myself on a thing that I called "one book a week"; I will read a book a week about everything (not only novel): from the space to human behaviour study, from thriller to yellow, from illustrated books to horror (recently I bought *If it Bleeds* by Stephen King); and maybe start a newsletter, or a podcast, or a video series about my thoughts about them.
+So, I challenge myself on a thing that I called *"one book a week"*; I will read a book a week about everything (not only novel): from the space to human behaviour study, from thriller to yellow, from illustrated books to horror (recently I bought *If it Bleeds* by Stephen King); and maybe start a newsletter, or a podcast, or a video series about my thoughts about them.

 In the end, I know and hope with all my heart that 2022 will be special and rich in the knowledge!